Donoghue’s acted for me on an appeal to remove a police record. The appeal was successful. Very professional and highly recommended.

 - any other information that the police held, but that the senior officer might have missed when reviewing Clive’s appeal.

-With his client’s help, Thomas got copies of custody records, statements, and other evidence.
-He reviewed the information which showed that, as expected:
+With our client’s help, we got copies of custody records, statements, and other evidence.
+We reviewed the information which showed that, as expected:

 - there was no evidence that Clive assaulted his ex-wife, and